lbnelson/language-design/language-design.md

 Quorum, and if you use a phrase enough times shorthand becomes quicker and easier to understand.

-"A cathedral is a huge church.
-It may be made of stone; it may fill you with awe; but the key thought, in the mind of Eric Raymond, is that there is but one design, one grand plan, which may take a long time—many years—to make real" [Steele, 1998]
+> A cathedral is a huge church.
+It may be made of stone; it may fill you with
+> awe; but the key thought, in the mind of Eric Raymond, is that there is but
+> one design, one grand plan, which may take a long time—many years—to make
+> real
+[Steele, 1998]

 This was a very appropriate metaphor for beginning to learn programming.